 \subsection{Context Flooding Attack}

-To evaluate the worst-case safety risks of the temporal decay mechanism, we conducted an extreme "Context Flooding Attack".
-We injected over 3200 tokens of adversarial state updates (e.g., "Rules are disabled") to forcefully push the initial System Prompt out of the model's effective attention window.
+To evaluate the worst-case safety risks of the temporal decay mechanism, we conducted an extreme context flooding attack (as shown in Table \ref{tab:safety_flood_results}).
+We injected over 3200 tokens of adversarial state updates (e.g., rules are disabled) to forcefully push the initial system prompt out of the model's effective attention window.

-The "Defense-in-Depth" Architecture The results reveal a critical insight into the safety architecture of DZ-TDPO:

-The failure of Context Flooding to induce catastrophic jailbreaks (even with Shielding OFF) indicates that modern LLMs encode safety constraints redundantly—both in the Contextual Prompt and within the Parametric Weights.
+\paragraph{The Defense-in-Depth Architecture.} The results reveal a critical insight into the safety architecture of DZ-TiDPO: The failure of context flooding to induce systemic jailbreaks (even with shielding OFF) indicates that modern LLMs encode safety constraints redundantly—both in the contextual prompt and within the parametric weights.
 DZ-TA only suppresses the former.

-While the base model exhibited strong resistance in these tests, System Prompt Shielding remains a necessary architectural guarantee.
-It ensures that for weaker base models or more sophisticated future attacks, the "Constitution" of the agent is mathematically exempt from temporal decay.

-DZ-TDPO does not introduce new vulnerabilities that compromise the base model's inherent safety alignment.
-The combination of Parametric Safety (from the backbone) and Attention Shielding (from our method) creates a robust, defense-in-depth safety profile.